imCorfitz/payload-plugin-oauth-apps/README.md

 ### GraphQL

 The entire auth, refresh and logout flow is fully working using the REST api.
-I ahve yet to create dedicated GraphQL mutations and resolvers.
+I have yet to create dedicated GraphQL mutations and resolvers.
 This is in the works.

 ## Contributing